Israeli Snoop-for-Hire Posed as a Fox News Journalist for a Spy Operation

 In early 2020, individuals masquerading as a Fox News researcher and a reporter for Italy’s La Stampa newspaper approached two men involved in litigation against Ras Al Khaimah, one of the seven emirates that make up the United Arab Emirates.

-The imposters sought to trick their targets into revealing information about their feuds with the emirate’s leadership and learn more about lawsuits against it.
+The impostors sought to trick their targets into revealing information about their feuds with the emirate’s leadership and learn more about lawsuits against it.

 After The Daily Beast shared information about the impersonators with Facebook’s security team, Facebook took action and was able to attribute two of the bogus personas they used to an Israel-based “business intelligence” firm named Bluehawk CI.